-This festive lentil fall salad combines quinoa, kale, butternut squash and then is tossed in a delicious rosemary-infused maple-balsamic dressing!
-Our favorite autumn salad that is great for seasonal eating and also holidays.
+This healthy Lentil Fall Salad combines quinoa, kale, and roasted butternut squash.
+Then it's tossed in a delicious rosemary-infused maple-balsamic dressing!
+Our favorite autumn salad that is great for seasonal eating and holidays.
 (Gluten-free, oil-free.)

-This festive Fall Quinoa Salad is so nutrient-rich and satisfying.
+This healthy Fall Quinoa Salad is so nutrient-rich and satisfying.

-It combines cozy, seasonal ingredients like roasted butternut squash, kale, and cranberries.
+It combines cozy, seasonal ingredients like roasted butternut squash, kale, and dried cranberries.

 Then it's tossed with a delicious and flavorful maple-balsamic dressing with fresh rosemary!